Does my child have an eating disorder?

 It can be difficult to know whether changes in your child’s behaviour are the result of normal teenage development, or whether they are signs of an eating disorder.

-“My daughter has lost over a stone and become very distant and moody.
-But my friend says she is just a normal teenage girl.”
+“My son has lost over a stone and become very distant and moody.
+But my friend says he is just a normal teenage boy.”

 What is an eating disorder?